Focused mutant killing

 From Focal methods to goal-oriented mutations

 We use focal methods to establish fine-grained trace links (i.e., traceability links) between production code and test code.
-The trace links shows what parts of the production code that individual test cases actually test.
-This can of course be used to prioritize traditional unit test execution, but in this study we were interested in targeted mutation testing – potentially reducing the scope of mutation testing radically.
+The trace links show what parts of the production code that individual test cases actually test.
+This can, of course, be used to prioritize traditional unit test execution, but in this study, we were interested in targeted mutation testing – potentially reducing the scope of mutation testing radically.

 Proof-of-concept using the Apache Ant project

 We selected the Apache Ant project for our proof-of-concept.
 It’s a mature project (first commit in Jan 2000), consisting of more than 200 kLoC and roughly 1,800 test cases.
 We generated all possible mutants with the tool Little Darwin and selected 423 of them for further analysis.
 We created an execution time benchmark by running the complete test suite for the 423 mutants residing in 4 classes.
 Then we did a manual (to remove tools as an error source) focal method analysis to identify which test cases should probably be executed to kill each mutant.

 The table below shows our results from goal-oriented mutation testing compared to the benchmark.
 For each class under study, the rows show three techniques: 1) full test suite is our benchmark, 2) class based is a mutation strategy for which only the test cases targeting the corresponding class are executed, and 3) focal methods is our proposed goal-oriented mutation testing.

 Our results show that running goal-oriented mutation testing killed 55 out of 423 mutants (13%).
 This is a low number, and we believe the reason is that the focal methods approach at the moment only to a limited extent is applicable to private methods in the production code.
 The focal methods work only if there are explicit test cases – but this is often not the case for private methods, as they tend to be tested when called from public methods.
 Thus, we missed most mutants in private methods… this should be explored further in the future.